Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Riemannian and Hermitian symmetric spaces of infinite dimension

 For $\calX_\C(p,\infty)$ with $p<\infty$, we know that any finite dimensional totally geodesic and holomorphic Hermitian symmetric subspace $Y$ is contained in some standard copy of $\calX_\C(p,q)$ for $q>p$ large enough.
 In particular, if $Y$ is of tube type then it lies in some standard copy of $\calX_\C(p,p)$ and thus standard copies of $\calX_\C(p,p)$ are maximal finite dimensional Hermitian symmetric subspaces of tube type.\end{proof}

 \begin{remark}Among the infinite dimensional Hermitian symmetric spaces of tube type, $\calX_\R(2,\infty)$ is remarkable.
 This is the only one to be of tube type and of finite rank. \end{remark}

 \begin{remark} A theory of tube type domains and Jordan algebras in infinite dimension has been developed.
 We refer to \cite{MR0492414} and references for an entrance to this subject.
 We don’t rely on this theory.
-The aim of the introduction of tube type Hermitian symmetric spaces in infinite dimension was only to give an intuition in analogy of what happens in finite dimension and to highlight the difference between the rigidity in Theorem~\ref{prop:surface} and the flexibility in Theorem~\ref{thm:dense}.

 \end{remark}